crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     For example, if the time for :code:`P410s` is requested in a model where the discontinuity was really located at 406.7 kilometers depth, the time returned would actually be for :code:`P406.7s`.
-    The code ``taup time'' would note that this had been done via the ``Purist Name''.
+    The code `taup time` would note that this had been done via the *Purist Name*.
-    Obviously, care should be taken to ensure that there are no other discontinuities closer than the one of interest, but this approach allows generic interface names like ``410'' and ``660'' to be used without knowing the exact depth in a given model.
+    Obviously, care should be taken to ensure that there are no other discontinuities closer than the one of interest, but this approach allows generic interface names like `410` and `660` to be used without knowing the exact depth in a given model.

 5. If a number appears between two phase legs, e.g. :code:`S410P`,